acsoteldo/Machine-Learning-Adoption-Across-Industries/README.md

 Excel, Jupyter, Python, SQL, Tableau

 ### Data Sources:
 This dataset includes the options that a diverse group of users on the Google form decided on.
 20 questions were on the google form.
-Most questions revolve around various aspects of programming, including languages, platforms, and experience (see data/ folder for questions).
+Most questions revolve around various aspects of programming, including languages, platforms, and experience (see _data/_ for questions).

 The analysis will be based on the cleaned dataset, which includes the following fields:
 * Person_ID